-- Ransom Drop: After Soneji's plot to kidnap Dimitri, the son of the russian president is foiled, the authorities get a call from him demanding ten million diamonds in exchange for Megan Rose's life, and Cross has to make the hand-off.
+- Ransom Drop: After Soneji's plot to kidnap Dimitri, the son of the Russian president is foiled, the authorities get a call from him demanding ten million dollars in exchange for Megan Rose's life, and Cross has to make the hand-off.
 After being forced to follow the requisite convoluted path, he's made to jump on a train just before the doors close, and then, while it's moving, break the windows and throw the ransom out.

 - Self-Made Orphan: Soneji tells Cross that he killed his parents by burning their house down.
 He also insinuates that's what inspired him to seek fame in crime.